 Making the crepe batter is easy.
-You just whiz the flour, milk, eggs and other ingredients together in a blender to make the batter.
-Check out the recipe I linked to above to see the exact ingredients.
+You just whiz the flour, milk, eggs, and other ingredients together in a blender to make the batter.
+Check out the recipe to see the exact ingredients.

 Probably the most important thing about the crepe batter is that you need to let it rest in the fridge for at least 30 minutes before you try to make the crepes.
 You want the air bubbles to settle so that the finished crepes won't have holes in them.
 Some chefs like to let their crepe batter sit for two hours, but that's not really necessary.

 The technique for making a crepe involves pouring a small amount of crepe batter on the center of a heated and lightly oiled pan.
 You can use a crepe pan or a nonstick sauté pan or omelet pan.
 There is no exact amount of batter that we can specify for you to pour into the pan to make a crepe, since every pan is different.

 We can say that pans that are anywhere from 9 inches to 12 inches will be fine for making crepes.
 If you're using a 12-inch pan, about 1/3 cup of batter should work.
 If you're using a 9-inch pan, start with 1/4 cup.
 It's fine to use a little bit of melted butter on the pan.
 In reality, you could use a dry nonstick pan, but there's no reason not to add a little butter to the pan.
 Not too much, though.
 You don't want the crepe to be swimming.
 You can melt some butter in advance and use a pastry brush to brush it on the pan.
 A mixture of cooking oil and melted butter is even better, since it won't burn so easily.
 Some plain old cooking spray will work, too.

 Flipping the Crepes